You should capitalize only when there is a good reason for doing so. Otherwise, capitalization can creep into lots of areas where it has no place.

 If a list contains three or more items, and the last item is preceded by a conjunction (and, or), place a comma before the conjunction.

 This use of a comma is called the Oxford comma.

 Leave a comment in the forum if you have any doubts, queries, or suggestions.

-In cases where items in the list themselves contain commas, it is better to use semi-colons as item separators, in order to avoid confusion.
+In cases where items in the list themselves contain commas, it’s better to use semi-colons as item separators, to avoid confusion.

 This curry has three vital ingredients: onion, potato, and spinach.

 This curry has three vital ingredients: onion, which should be roughly chopped; potato, which should be diced; and fresh spinach leaves, which should be thoroughly washed before use.

 Use a non-breaking space to prevent the browser from splitting terms in a way that could cause confusion for the reader.
 Some examples are: